Benchmarking my portfolio – January 2018 update

-Benchmarking will however give you a solid indicator into how your portfolio is performing relative to various indicators, such as a broadly-accepted market indexes and popular ETFs that track those indexes.
-Just be mindful there are other important factors that determine investing success.
+Benchmarking will provide a decent indicator into how your portfolio is performing relative to various indicators but just be mindful there are other important factors that determine investing success.

 What’s your take on benchmarking?
 Do you benchmark your portfolio?
 Why or why not?